fellipemoraes/helidon-quickstart-se/workshop.md

     `{"message":"Hello Larry!"}`

 Congratulations!
-You've successfully deployed the **Helidon Quick Start** Microservice onto a node in the new cluster, and verified that the application is working as expected.
+You've successfully deployed the **Helidon Quick Start** Microservice onto a node in the new cluster, and verified that the application is working as expected!